Supporting Faculty & Student Inquiry Across the Field of Education

 While schools are highly complex organizations and leadership has been found to be an important factor to increase student achievement, the principal alone is unable to successfully lead schools to better outcomes.
 Instead, a shared leadership approach, in which teacher leaders engage in and collaborate in school leadership, have been found to positively influence pedagogy and student achievement.
 This proposal seeks funding to explore how a developed graduate certificate in teacher leadership has impacted teachers who participated in the funded certificate program.
 Specifically, this proposed study seeks to understand how engaging in the teacher leadership training program may shape how teachers and principals understand and practice teacher leadership.
 Through mixed methods, we propose to collect and analyze quantitative and qualitative data that will help broaden the collective understanding of teacher leadership and how a university-based graduate program can influence practitioner understanding of teacher leadership.

-PI: Katie Wade-Jaimes
+PI: Dr. Katie Wade-Jaimes

 Student Research Fellows: MaryKate Enciso & Safiyya (Saff) Bintali